 VVER-1000 pressurized water

 reactor units.
+Unit 3 is under construction.
 The facility is located in the northern part

 of the Kalinin district, near the town of Udomlia.
 Kalinin district is located between